ddimtirov/nuggets/README.md

         id "baz"
      }
     ```
+  - `Threads` allows access to the runnable of threads with unique name within the scope by using
+     square-brackets notation - i.e. `threadPool['worker-thread-1']`
+  - `ReflectionProxy` allows the usage of square brackets to
+    access fields, as well as specify resolution type for shadowed fields.
+    For example, if a private field `foo` is declared in both `Parent` and `Child`
+    you can access te parent's `foo` from a child instance by doing
+    `childProxy[Parent]['foo']`.
+  - Each object gets an extra `reflectionDsl()` method which allows to use the `ReflectionProxy`
+    in more idiomatic way.
+Just call the methods and access the fields as properties.
+    Use square brackets to specify a resolution type.
+I.e. the above example would translate to
+    `chieldProxyDsl[Parent].foo`

 - Special Kotlin API
   - Transform Exceptions in more natural way, by adding `throwable.transform {...}`
     extension method.
 Added few extension methods to the transform builder.